wp-plugins/php-live-wordpress/readme.txt

 ***Real-time Visitor Traffic Monitor with GeoIP***

-View visitors that are on your website in real-time.
-See their footprint activity, their GeoIP location and other various data that may be helpful to streamline visitor chat assistance.
+View your website traffic in real-time.
+GeoIP integration, visitor pageviews, refer URLs and automatic chat invites provide the tools you need for an helpful and streamlined visitor chat experience.